markjprice/tools-skills-net8/docs/errata/errata.md

 > Thanks to [P9avel](https://github.com/P9avel) for raising this [issue on September 29, 2024](https://github.com/markjprice/tools-skills-net8/issues/8).

 In Step 2, I wrote, "add references to packages for Spectre Console and Ollama" when I should have written, "add references to packages for Spectre Console and OllamaSharp".

+# Page 353 - Constructor injection example

+> Thanks to [Giuseppe Guerra](https://github.com/giuseppe-guerra) for raising this [issue on April 2, 2025](https://github.com/markjprice/tools-skills-net8/issues/29).

+I wrote, "You want to inject this service into a consumer class, `UserController`," but I should have used the class name `UserRegistrationController` as I did in the code example below the paragraph.

 # Page 356 - Registering multiple implementations